jonnysmillie/project-resources/content-change-request.md

 ## A content change request is a demand for the content (usually text and images) on a website to be added, edited, removed or replaced.

-Content changes are usually easy to make.
+Content changes can be easy to make.
 Consider whether a developer is needed to update the content you need to be changed.

 ---